 Backpacks vary in how well they keep out the wet.
 Roll-top bags made from seam-welded waterproof materials will generally keep out almost everything.
 More conventionally-constructed bags need liners to keep clothes and electronics dry; some have built-in raincovers that help.

-At one extreme you've got bags like the Hyperlite Mountain Gear Metro that has just one compartment and no additional features to speak of; at the other, Deuter bags and especially the Giga Pro have pockets, pen slots, laptop sleeve and more.
+At one extreme you've got bags like the Hyperlite Mountain Gear Metro that has just one compartment and no additional features to speak of; at the other, Deuter bags and especially the Giga Bike have pockets, pen slots, laptop sleeve and more.
 It's horses for course.
 Some love to have a place for everything, others prefer to rummage in one compartment.
 Tip for rummagers: get a bag with a light-coloured interior.

 The more you're going to carry, the thicker the padding on the shoulders and back needs to be.
 The downside of this is that a thickly-padded bag is more likely to make your back sweaty in hot weather, so look for cooling channels and vents in the padding to keep that under control.

-A rucksack will cover a large part of your jacket in winter, so a bit of extra visibility is a good idea to compensate for the patches of reflective material that wil be hidden.
+A rucksack will cover a large part of your jacket in winter, so a bit of extra visibility is a good idea to compensate for the patches of reflective material that will be hidden.

 Proviz takes this to its logical conclusion with its Reflect 360 pack, which is entirely made from reflective fabric.
 If your pack doesn't have enough reflective patches, Proviz and others make reflective covers to boost your visibility.

 The clue's in the name – Evoc's Commuter Backpack is designed specifically with commuters in mind.
 It's very waterproof, roomy, and can transport all your tech essentials in safety.
 It's also very comfortable, looks good and there are some great reflective details.
 The price is pretty high, but it compares well with many commuter-specific bags.